 Growing Together is known as a community quarterback.
 That means we guide and support community members, organizations and funders to create vibrant communities for children.
 To be a successful neighborhood, children must have the right conditions to live, learn and thrive.
-We work to change the fundamentals of a neighborhood to benefit kids, making it a more attractive, mixed income neighborhood for families and businesses.
+We work to change the fundamental conditions of a neighborhood to benefit kids, making it a more attractive, mixed income neighborhood for families and businesses.

 But we don’t want to reinvent the wheel.
 Our job is to be the connection between businesses, non-profit organizations and other programs.
 Together, we can all improve our neighborhoods.